CivicaDigital/MongoRocks/README.md

             names.bson
             names.metadata.json

 The `names.bson` file contains all out data in BSON format.
-The `names.metadata.json` file contains information about the collection so that it can be rebuilt accurately.
-This on contains:
+The `names.metadata.json` file contains information about the collection so that it can be rebuilt accurately, this contains:

     {
         'options': {},